 A Healthy Start For Baby

 You are not alone in the fight against food aversion.
-For more tips we found this quick video from the American Academy of Pediatrics to see the faces and stories of others dealing with picky eating.
+For more tips learn more from the American Academy of Pediatrics (AAP) to see the faces and stories of others dealing with picky eating.

 All health-related content on this website is for informational purposes only and does not create a doctor-patient relationship.
 Always seek the advice of your own pediatrician in connection with any questions regarding your baby’s health.